mmeendez8/mmeendez8.github.io/_posts/2024-04-23-kubernetes-horizontal-pod-autoscaler-guide.md

 ## What can we do?

 We have a couple of options to address this problem.
 For instance, we could change the memory and CPU targets in the HPA settings.
+Increasing the CPU requirements could help us to avoid the initial spike in replicas and prevent the staircase pattern.
+On the other hand if we increase the memory requirements we could avoid the bottleneck and scale down the number of replicas.
 However, this isn't a permanent solution because if our application's memory use fluctuates, we could encounter the same issue again.
-Instead, we should tackle the root cause: the constant memory usage.
+Instead, we should tackle the root cause and for this we need to differentiate between the fixed and variable usage of our metrics.

+The initial spike in CPU usage was due to the startup process, which is a fixed usage.
+As we could see before, adding more replicas doesn't alleviate the problem because the usage is related with the startup process and not the traffic.
+Conversely, when requests arrive at our service, the CPU usage can change, allowing the HPA to scale up or scale down the number of replicas.
+This represents variable usage.

-Our application's memory consumption remains unchanged regardless of the number of pods running or the volume of traffic.
-As a result, the HPA acts like a function where $f(x) = x$.
-This means adjusting the number of pods based on memory usage is ineffective since the memory doesn’t vary with the traffic.
-The best strategy is to **remove the memory metric from the HPA** settings and rely solely on the CPU metric.
+The memory usage always stays the same, no matter how many pods are running or how much traffic there is.
+This is called fixed usage.
+Because of this, the HPA behaves like a function where $f(x) = x$.
+Therefore, adjusting the number of pods based on memory usage doesn't work well because the memory doesn't vary with the traffic.
+The best strategy is to **remove the memory metric from the HPA** settings and scale only based on the CPU metric.

 ## Conclusion